FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 ## Disabling SSO

-To disable SSO for your Friendly Captcha organization, login to the [Friendly Captcha Dashboard](https://app.friendlycaptcha.com/dashboard), navigate to the **Settings** page and find the **Single Sign-On (SSO)** area.
+To disable SSO for your Friendly Captcha organization, log in to the [Friendly Captcha Dashboard](https://app.friendlycaptcha.com/dashboard), navigate to the **Settings** page and find the **Single Sign-On (SSO)** area.
 You will see a *Delete SSO Configuration* button.
 Clicking this button will ask you to confirm deletion.

 :::danger